JustinProbyn/climbing-website/README.md

-This is a mock website centered around rock climbing I coded from scratch as a portfolio piece.
+This is a mock website, centered around rock climbing, I coded from scratch as a portfolio piece.

 It is the first time putting what I have learnt from a couple of online courses in action.